The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 ).

-If you are a parent, cultivating their executive function is essential.
-All of these things strengthen their brain's control centre( Through playing creatively, establishing routines, and introducing emotional regulation)
+If you are a parent, cultivating their executive function is necessary.
+All of these things strengthen their brain’s control centre( Through playing creatively, establishing routines, and opening ourselves to emotional regulation)

-Those looking for a very deep (deep!) dive into executive function and self-regulation can find some gold mines up in Massachusetts at Harvard's Center on the Developing Child, which is full of research and strategies on how these skills develop and ways to build them.
+Those looking for a very complete (complete!) look at executive function and self-regulation can find some gold mines up in Massachusetts at Harvard’s Center on the Progressing Child, which is full of research and strategies on how these skills develop and modalities to build them.

 Sharpening Your Executive Functions Like a Boss

 Mental Math (for Working Memory) – Yes.
 Stop pulling out your calculator and start doing the math in your head at the grocery store.
-If you can keep in mind prices for a few items and make some mental additions, then bonus points will be given to you.
+If you can remember prices for a few items and make some mental additions, then bonus points will be given to you.

-Simon Says (for Inhibitory Control) – This is not just for kindergarten.
+Simon Says (for Inhibitory Control) – This isn't for kindergarten.
 You listen and follow commands in this game, which also makes you learn how to have self-control.
-Also, watching adults screw it up is funny as hell.
+Also, watching adults screw it up is intrepid as hell.

-Storytelling Games (for Working Memory & Flexibility)—Get a group of friends together (or just irritate your family) and play the repeat-and-build-on-the-story game.
+Video marketing Games (for Working Memory & Flexibility)—Get a group of friends together (or just irritate your family) and play the repeat-and-build-on-the-story game.
 One person begins with a short sentence, and the next has to repeat what they heard and expand on it.
-Imagine creating a house of cards, however, with your mind.
+Picture creating a house of cards, but, with your mind.

-Core Executive Functioning Skills What are the Critical Executive Functioning Skills Needed for Success?
+Core Executive Functioning Skills What are the Important Executive Functioning Skills Needed for Success?

 Top Executive Skills has 12 heads, all of which current heads expensive.
 They include: